Napoleon III: Failed coup, exile in London (1836–1840)

-"I believe", Louis Napoleon wrote, "that from time to time, men are created whom I call volunteers of providence, in whose hands are placed the destiny of their countries.
+"I believe", wrote Louis Napoleon, "that from time to time, men are created whom I call volunteers of providence, in whose hands are placed the destiny of their countries.
 I believe I am one of those men.
 If I am wrong, I can perish uselessly.
 If I am right, then providence will put me into a position to fulfill my mission."
 He had seen the popular enthusiasm for Napoleon Bonaparte when he was in Paris, and he was convinced that, if he marched to Paris, as Napoleon Bonaparte had done in 1815 during the Hundred Days, France would rise up and join him.
 He began to plan a coup against King Louis-Philippe.

 He planned for his uprising to begin in Strasbourg.
 The colonel of a regiment was brought over to the cause.
 On 29 October 1836, Louis Napoleon arrived in Strasbourg, in the uniform of an artillery officer; he rallied the regiment to his side.
 The prefecture was seized, and the prefect arrested.
 Unfortunately for Louis-Napoleon, the general commanding the garrison escaped and called in a loyal regiment, which surrounded the mutineers.
 The mutineers surrendered and Louis-Napoleon fled back to Switzerland.